Things To Do

 If you have three to four hours, you have plenty of time to check out the visitor center and scenic drive, hike one or both trails, enjoy a picnic lunch, and become a Junior or Senior Ranger.

-If you visit on a summer Friday or Saturday between 11 a.m. and 4 p.m., hike to the fossil research quarry for an introduction to the geology and paleontology of Fossil Basin.
-You'll have time for lunch in the shaded picnic area and to explore the visitor center.
+If you visit on a summer Friday or Saturday between 11 am and 4 pm, hike to the fossil research quarry.
+Although we won't be excavating fossils this summer, we hope you enjoy the hike and opportunity to see fossils in their original position and the interaction with our intern stationed there.
+You'll have time for lunch in the picnic area and to explore the visitor center.

 If you have a full day or more, spend a day exploring the national monument, and use the rest to check out attractions in the area.